vnphanquang/svelte-put/packages/misc/modal/README.md

 </details>

 One scenario where this is especially helpful is when you are migrating from an old system, there are already a bunch of modals, and rewriting all of them is not an option.

+## Accessibility

+This package does not use [dialog][mdn.dialog] because it cannot assume what browsers to support.
+However, as seen in [Building Your Own Modal](#building-your-own-modal), you can build a modal component that uses [dialog][mdn.dialog] inherently.

+Using the base [Modal][github.Modal], the [accessibility][github.ModalComponentBaseProps.accessibility] prop can be provided to set `role` and `aria` attributes [as discussed here in MDN - dialog role][mdn.dialog_role].
+See more details and example in the [documentation for accessibility prop][github.ModalComponentBaseProps.accessibility].

 <p align="center">
   <a href="https://www.buymeacoffee.com/vnphanquang" target="_blank">